Grants and Fellowships

-The Time-Out Grant is operated out of the Office of Alumnae/i Affairs and Development.
-Vassar alumnae/i who have reached their 40th birthday by June 30 of the following calendar year, and who wish to make a career change or to take time out to pursue a strongly desired endeavor, but lack the financial resources to do so, are eligible to apply for this grant.
-Learn more...
+Almost thirty years ago, a generous anonymous alumna established the Time Out Grant to fund projects near and dear to the hearts of fellow alumnae/i.
+Vassar alumnae/i who have reached their 40th birthday by June 30, 2018, and wish to make a career change, or take time out to pursue a long held dream, are eligible to apply for this grant.

 This fellowship provides up to $18,000 to graduates who wish to study a current spoken language in any country outside of the United States, preferably in conjunction with an interest in sociology, diplomatic service, or international law.
 Applicants must be enrolled in or accepted to a formal foreign language program, though they need not to have studied the language previously.

 America’s flagship international educational exchange, the Fulbright Program has provided 108,160 Americans the opportunity to study, teach, or do research abroad and 178,340 students, scholars and teachers from other countries to engage in similar activities in the United States.
 The program operates in over 155 countries worldwide.
 Recipients of Fulbright awards are selected on the basis of academic or professional achievement, as well as demonstrated leadership potential in their fields.
 Full grants are available to almost any country in the world (for graduate study/research).
 English Teaching Assistantships are available in more than 40 countries.